 Enjoy wonderful weather and the sunshine

-Compared to winter Warsaw, where I live, winter Malaga seemed like paradise: in December everything bloomed, the sun was shining every day, and green Spanish parrots chirped instead of gray Polish pigeons.
+Compared to winter Warsaw, where I live, winter Malaga seemed like paradise and a perfect place for a winter city break in Europe: in December everything bloomed, the sun was shining every day, and green Spanish parrots chirped instead of gray Polish pigeons.

 Before buying plane tickets, I studied the weather forecasts for Malaga in winter.
 They promised rain, but for a whole month I stayed in Malaga, it didn't rain.